-Major motorsport events at Portimão in 2022
+Major motorsport events at Portimão Circuit in 2023

 How to get there

-Algarve International Circuit is located near the coast in the southwest corner of Portugal.
+Algarve International Circuit is located near the coast in the south west corner of Portugal.

 The closest airport to the circuit is Faro Airport (FAO), 80km or less than an hours’ drive to the east, which is a busy hub for holiday flights.
 EasyJet and Ryanair have the most connections from Europe to Faro Airport.